ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "conant-gertrude-1" "800" /%}}
 {{% fig "conant-gertrude-2" "800" /%}}

 Shortly after I moved into the Mills' home in Brooktondale, Molly Adams visited me to sign me up for the Old Mill newsletter, and to give me the following history of Emily Mills and her store.
 I have since been told that this was a ritual Molly performed with other newcomers.
 Although I read this "Note" with some interest initially, I didn't appreciate its importance until several years too late to ask Molly to teach me more.
 I at least had the foresight to save it somewhere I could find it again years later when I needed it.
 I revisit this often, still mining it for clues about Emily, trying to learn what Molly knew.
 Despite its title, this exceptional account is more about the M. E. Mills store than it is about Emily herself.
-As I've done my own research, it does seem that much of what we know about Emily is in relation to the store in some way, and perhaps that is to be expected.
+As I've done my own research, it does seem that much of what is known about Emily is in relation to the store in some way, and perhaps that is to be expected.

 {{% fig "a-note-on-emily-mills" "800" /%}}